Doug Llewellyn, business.com CEO, discusses the company's rebranding and new focus.

 A: We're only at the tip of the iceberg.
 Let's not forget small businesses aren't solely the property of the United States of America.
 There are plenty of markets overseas where we can be incredibly valuable as well.
 I think our brand can go global.

 We don't have any plans in the next 12 or 18 months to be in international markets; we're building something that should be valuable not only to small business owners in the U.S., but certainly across the world.

 Q: How does your company's culture translate into what business.com does for small business owners?
 How is that culture evolving?

-As we see the marketplace changing, our customers' needs changing and the needs of small business owners changing, we can't just say, "Oh, we have a plan and we're going to stick to it."
-We have to say, "OK, how does our plan need to evolve?" so that we don't get yo-yoed back and forth into changing plans every week.
+As we see the marketplace changing, our customers' needs changing and the needs of small business owners changing, we can't just say, "Oh, we have a plan, and we're going to stick to that plan."
+Instead, we have to say, "OK, how does our plan need to evolve?" so we don't get yo-yoed back and forth into changing plans every week.